Top 5 Java Distributions: A Comprehensive Comparison

 3. Amazon Corretto

-Amazon Corretto is a free, multiplatform, production-ready distribution of OpenJDK by Amazon.
+Amazon Corretto is a free, cross-platform, production-ready version of OpenJDK backed by Amazon.

 Features

-Amazon Corretto provides long-term support that includes performance enhancements and security fixes.
-Amazon uses Corretto for its own services, which speaks to its reliability and robustness.
+Corretto provides long-term support with regular updates, including performance improvements and security patches.
+Amazon uses Corretto internally for its own services, highlighting its reliability and stability.

 Cost